You can legally drive without car insurance — but only with a significant cash outlay.

 In some states, the uninsured driver rate is much higher, peaking in Mississippi, where an estimated 28 percent of motorists are uninsured, according to the IRC.
 In New Mexico, Tennessee, Oklahoma and Florida, about one-quarter of drivers have no insurance.

 On the other end of the spectrum, about 5 percent of drivers in Massachusetts, Maine and New York don’t carry insurance.

 The IRC has found that motorists are more likely to let their insurance lapse when unemployment rates are high.
 While some might see skipping auto insurance as a clever way to save cash, the risks can far outweigh any possible savings.

 Driving without insurance can bring a multitude of perils.
 Alicia Charles-St. Juste, senior assistant vice president in sales and client services for Amica, says carrying the proper amount of coverage is “insurance for the unforeseen.
 My greatest fear is, what if I cause harm?
 I want to have peace of mind.”

-Law enforcement officials are also linked into the system, he says.
+Law enforcement officials are also linked to the system, he says.
 Some motorists will make one insurance payment, then cancel but keep their insurance card, which they present if they’re in an accident.
 But the computer system shows officers whether or not the card is still valid.

 An uninsured California motorist who is involved in an accident that’s not his fault also can’t sue the other driver for pain and suffering, Moraga says.
 That’s known as a “pay to play” provision.

-Protect yourself in an uninsured world
+Protect yourself from uninsured motorists

 “The minimum is not enough to protect you if you’re injured in an accident,” McChristian says.